Quasi-steady evaporation of deformable liquid fuel droplets: Introduction

-A great amount of experimental, as well as numerical studies on droplet evaporation and combustion are available with the assumption of droplets as a spherical non-deforming particle under convective flow conditions \cite{KOTAKE1969595},\cite{RAGHAVAN2005},\cite{KUMAGAI1957726}.
-However, there is a dearth of literature on theoretical and analytical work, on evaporation and combustion of deformable droplets.
-Before diving into the evaporation of deformable droplets, the author has reviewed the existing literature on evaporation of spherical droplets first.
+A great amount of experimental, as well as numerical studies on droplet evaporation and combustion are available with the assumption of droplets as a spherical ``non-deforming" particles under convective flow conditions \cite{KOTAKE1969595, RAGHAVAN2005, KUMAGAI1957726}.
+However, there is a dearth of theoretical and analytical literature on the evaporation and combustion of ``deformable" droplets.
+Before diving into the evaporation of deformable droplets, this paper reviews major results on the evaporation of spherical droplets first.
+It is important to highlight that the term evaporation rate is somewhat ambiguous.
+In the combustion community\cite{turns2000}, ``evaporation rate'' is widely used to refer to the net rate of change in mass of the droplet.
+However, in other contexts, the term ``evaporation rate'' is also used to describe the net rate of change in mass taken per unit surface area.
+In an effort to remove such ambiguity, the authors introduce the terminology of ``total evaporation rate (net rate of change in mass)" and ``evaporation flux (net change in mass taken per unit surface area)" which will be used throughout this work.

-An analytical study on the droplet evaporation under convective flow by Law et. al \cite{LAW1977605} simplifies the flow over droplet by representing it as flow of a gas stream over a liquid fuel stream.
-Authors suggest that the external gas flow affects the heat and mass transport from the liquid phase.
-The internal motion in liquid is driven by liquid surface velocity $u_s$ which in turn affects the droplet evaporation rate.
-In pressurized ambient air such as $P_\infty =20 \ atm$ at high Reynolds numbers, the surface velocity is nearly $17 \% $ of the free stream velocity ($U_\infty$) which is significant.
-This is derived using the assumption of flat plate boundary layer flows.
-It was also shown that increase in evaporation rate leads to reduction in the interface velocity due to thickening of boundary layer around the liquid surface.
+A widely common and fundamental approach in this field is to study quasi-steady droplet evaporation under quiescent ambient conditions.
+The result of such studies is the $d^2$ law which states that the total evaporation rate of a spherical droplet is proportional to its instantaneous diameter.
+Moreover, the droplet square diameter decreases linearly with time under such ambient conditions \cite{sirignano_1999,turns2000}.

-This was further elaborated in another numerical work by Renksizbulut and Yuen \cite{Renksiz1983} on droplet evaporation in a high temperature stream.
-Due to evaporation, mass efflux from the droplet alters two aspects of the problem; one the gas flow field around the droplet and second, the composition of fuel vapor-air mixture near the droplet.
-Hence, the gas properties were considered temperature dependent in their work.
-These numerical studies were performed at Reynolds number ranging from $Re=10$ to $Re=100$ for various liquid droplets and a solid sphere.
-Here, Reynolds number is ratio of inertial forces to viscous forces.
-This can be defined as,
+An analytical study on droplet evaporation under convective flow by Law et. al \cite{LAW1977605} simplifies the flow over droplet by representing it as the flow of a gas stream over a liquid fuel stream.
+In the pressurized environment, the liquid surface velocities are significant when compared to free stream velocity.
+The higher surface velocity affects the internal motion in liquid which affects the evaporation rate.
+It was also shown that an increase in evaporation rate leads to a reduction in the interface velocity due to the thickening of the boundary layer around the liquid surface.